docker/extensions-sdk/docs/tutorials/minimal-backend-extension.md

 }
 ```

-!!! info
+!!! warning

-    Do **not** replace the `${DESKTOP_PLUGIN_IMAGE}` placeholder in the `metadata.json` file.
-The placeholder will be replaced automatically with the correct image name when installing the extension.
+    Do not replace the `${DESKTOP_PLUGIN_IMAGE}` placeholder in the `metadata.json` file.
+The placeholder is replaced automatically with the correct image name when the extension is installed.

 ## Build the extension
+To build the extension, run:
 ```bash
 docker build -t desktop-backend-minimal-extension:0.0.1 .
 ```

 ### Build the extension for multiple platforms
+To build the extension for multiple platforms, run:
 ```bash
 docker buildx build --platform=linux/amd64,linux/arm64 -t desktop-backend-minimal-extension:0.0.1 .
 ```

 ## Validate the extension

-Next, verify the extension image complies with the requisites to be a compliant Desktop Extension.
+Verify the extension image is compliant.

+The validation checks if the extension's `Dockerfile` specifies all the required labels and if the metadata file is valid against the JSON schema file.

 ```bash
 docker extension validate desktop-backend-minimal-extension:0.0.1
 ```

-The validation will check if the extension's `Dockerfile` specifies all the required labels and if the metadata file is valid against the JSON schema file.

-If your extension is valid, you should see the following message:
+If your extension is valid, the message below displays:

 `The extension image "desktop-backend-minimal-extension:0.0.1" is valid`.

 ## Install the extension

-Now that the extension is packaged as a Docker image, let's proceed with the installation.
-To do so, we'll use the Docker Extensions CLI.

 !!! info Enable Docker Desktop Extensions

     Ensure the Extensions capabilities are enabled in the Docker Desktop build by running `docker extension enable`

 To install the extension in Docker Desktop, run:

 ```bash
 docker extension install desktop-backend-minimal-extension:0.0.1
 ```

-If the installation was successful, you should see the following output:
+If the installation is successful, the output below displays:

 ```bash
 Installing new extension "hello-backend" with desktop-backend-minimal-extension:0.0.1 ...